Scroll a little further down for completed statement examples.

-Some of these details may be really obvious requirements but check the list carefully as there may be one or two things you hadn't thought of.
+Some of these details may be really obvious requirements but there may be one or two things you hadn't thought of.

 This could be your customer's account number if you allocated them one when approving them as account holders.